CGuichard/Huffman-Project/README.md

 ### Compilation

+#### Executable

 To compile you will have to open a terminal at the root of the project folder and type in the terminal:

     make

-*You can use the -j{x} option with make and replace {x} with the number of jobs you want to run simultaneously.
+> *Note: You can use the -j{x} option with make and replace {x} with the number of jobs you want to run simultaneously.
 To summarize if your machine has 4 cores add -j4 to compile faster using the 4 cores instead of one*

 Quite simple isn't it?
 Now the project is ready to run

+#### Library

+You can compile a library libhuffman containing functions that can be used to encrypt and decrypt a string of character or a file by using the command:

+	make lib

+The library will be generated in the directory **lib/**.
+Two version will be generated, a static library and a dynamic library.

+> *Note: The static one end by ".a" and the dynamic one end with ".so"*

 ### Use of the executable